What is the Esperal alcohol implant?

 - Peripheral neuropathy

-- Use of Metronidazole and certain other medications
+- Use of Metronidazole and certain other medications (full list of interactions in a separate section)

 The alcohol implant and chronic diseases